PageotD/runmd/README.md

 runmd list [tag] [--file FILE]
 ```

-* `--tag`: Optional tag to filter the list of code blocks.
+* `--tag, -t`: Optional tag to filter the list of code blocks.
-* `--file FILE`: Specify the path to the Markdown file.
+* `--file, -f FILE`: Specify the path to the Markdown file.

 </br>